DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/upgrade/upgrade.md

     1. Execute `helm upgrade`.

-        Before upgrading, it is recommended to replace the `global.imageRegistry` field in bak.yaml with the current image repository address.
+        Before upgrading, it is recommended to replace the `global.imageRegistry` field in bak.yaml with the current container registry address.

         ```shell
         export imageRegistry={你的镜像仓库}